alan-turing-institute/monitoring-ecosystem-resilience/peep/README.md

 You might want to download images from several configuration files in one go.
 This can be done with the following command:

 ```
-pyveg_run_pipeline_loop --config_dir configs
+peep_run_pipeline_loop --config_dir configs
 ```

 where `config_dir` is the path to a directory where all the config files you want to run are found.
-The script runs a loop and exectues the `pyveg_run_pipeline` command on each available file found in that path.
+The script runs a loop and exectues the `peep_run_pipeline` command on each available file found in that path.

 #### Generating a download configuration file

-To create a configuration file for use in the pyveg pipeline described above, use the command
+To create a configuration file for use in the peep pipeline described above, use the command
 ```
-pyveg_generate_config
+peep_generate_config
 ```
 this allows the user to specify various characteristics of the data they want to download via prompts.
 The list in order is as follows:

-* `--configs_dir`: The path to the directory containing the config file, with a default option `pyveg/configs`.
+* `--configs_dir`: The path to the directory containing the config file, with a default option `peep/configs`.

 * `--collection_name`: The name of the dataset used in the collection, either Sentinel2, or Landsat 8, 7, 5 or 4.
     *    Sentinel2: [Available from 2015-06-23 at 10m resolution.](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2)